samroon2/bank_project/README.md

 ## More
-Please look through the tests (all in the tests directory) which contain further test case examples and provide demonstration of the project requirements.
+Please look through the tests (all in the tests directory) which contain further test case examples and provide demonstration of the project.